Insurance for businesses

 Cyber insurance

-With digitalization With increasing cybersecurity, businesses are exposed to cyberattacks.
-Cyber insurance provides protection against data loss, cyber extortion and business interruptions related to IT incidents.
+With digitalization With increasing risk, businesses are exposed to cyberattacks.
+Cyber insurance provides protection against data loss, cyber extortion, and business interruptions related to IT incidents.
 It is essential for businesses that rely on information technology.

 Daily sickness benefit insurance

 This insurance covers the payment of salaries in the event of an employee's prolonged absence due to illness.
-It allows the company to maintain employees' income while controlling its costs.
+It allows the company to maintain employee income while controlling costs.

 How to choose the right insurance for businesses?

 The choice of insurance depends on the size of the company, its sector of activity and the specific risks to which it is exposed.
-It is recommended to carry out a thorough analysis of needs and compare the available offers.
-Call on an insurance expert can help develop suitable coverage, balancing costs and protection.
+It is recommended to carry out an in-depth analysis needs and compare available offers.
+Calling on an insurance expert can help develop suitable coverage, balancing costs and protection.

-In conclusion, although some insurance is mandatory for companies in Switzerland, it is wise to consider additional coverage for optimal protection.
-A regular assessment of insurance needs ensures adaptation to changes in the company and its environment.
+In conclusion, although some insurance is mandatory for businesses in Switzerland, it is wise to consider additional coverage for optimal protection.
+Regularly assessing insurance needs ensures that the company adapts to changes in its business and environment.